symfony/symfony-docs/form/form_customization.rst

 In Twig a theme is a single template file and the fragments are the blocks defined in this file.

-In PHP a theme is a folder and the fragments are individual template files in this folder.

 .. _form-customization-sidebar: